ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-intro.md

 # VMware HCX introduction
 {: #hcx-archi-intro}

-The VMware® HCX™ service enables creating a seamless connection between {{site.data.keyword.vmwaresolutions_short}} instances and an on-premises VMware virtualized data center.
+The VMware® HCX™ service enables creating a seamless connection between {{site.data.keyword.vmwaresolutions_full}} instances and an on-premises VMware virtualized data center.

 The {{site.data.keyword.vmwaresolutions_short}} includes fully automated, rapid deployments of VMware vCenter Server® in the {{site.data.keyword.cloud_notm}}.
 These offerings complement the on-premises infrastructure and allow existing and future workloads to run in the {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes they use on-premises.